maxime-bus/timetracker/README.md

 # timetracker

-It's a small bash script that allow me to track my professional task during the day.
+It's a small bash script that allow me to track my professional tasks during the day.

 ## Installation